HanYining/Galaxy-Sosies/Progress.md

    I believe this is the main table we should use
-   Table:  SDSSDR13:dbo.PhotoObjAll ( though i did not find a SDSSDR14 version) Primary Key: Unique SDSS identifier
+   Table:  SDSSDR13:dbo.PhotoObjAll ( though i did not find a SDSSDR14 version) Primary Key: Unique SDSS identifier Flag: type = 3 to select galaxies.

 4. Things I am trying to find out:
    a. what is the corresponding unique id for each galaxy.